fictional-pancake/turbo-spork/tonyjournal.md

+###### 4/22/16
+We implemented most of the things I talked about in the last journal entry.
+Nodes still don't have unique properties, but I don't really think that's a priority.
+I am currently working on adding chat.
+The chat box will be displayed on the side panel next to the list of users.
+It will also be a JList, and messages will be colored by owner.
+I learned more about how laying things out works in order to put the chat box there and move other things around.
+Another thing I want to change soon is simplifying the code that checks for a win.
+Right now it is very complicated and also intertwined with code that does other things every game tick.
+I plan to change it so it looks at every UnitGroup in the game and checks who owns it.
+If they are all owned by one player, that player wins the game.
+Currently win conditions are inconsistent between players.
+I want to add spells to the game soon because I think they will make it much more interesting, and are probably more important than unique node properties.

 ###### 4/8/16
 This week the game became playable, although it isn't really fun and kind of sucks.
 It is now possible to move units between nodes as well as attack.